 The Arts Council’s Professional Development for Artists (PDA) Grant Program was established in recognition of the value and important contributions of creative individuals to the cultural vitality of the Hillsborough County.
 The program’s intent is to support and develop a vibrant, creative community that inspires, energizes and stimulates prosperity for residents and visitors alike.

 PDA Grants provide support for specific projects that will advance the careers of individual artists with established success on local, national or international levels.
 It is an annual grant program that provides financial support to emerging or established artists in a variety of disciplines for a single purpose: Funding attendance at a professional development experience or the purchase/rental of equipment that is pivotal to the advancement of the artist’s career.

 These are reimbursement grants and the grant period is March 1 through Sept.
 15. Eligible artists may apply for up to $2,000.
 Please read the program's Guidelines document for eligibility requirements and program information.
 Funding for this program is provided by the Hillsborough Board of County Commissioners and managed by the Arts Council.

 Where the Arts Council Gets Money for Grants

-More than $750,000 has been awarded to local artists since the program's inception in 1989 and nearly $11.5 million in annual and special grants to cultural organizations since 1991.
+More than $750,000 has been awarded to local artists since the program's inception in 1989 and nearly $11.5 million in annual and special grants to nonprofit cultural organizations since 1991.
 We are grateful for the continued support of our community, the Hillsborough County Board of County Commissioners and the Hillsborough County Economic Development Department that makes art happen.